trmxvibs/beyawak/README.md

 2. **Copy and Paste**: Copy the above content and paste it into the `README.md` file.
 3. **Customize**: Feel free to modify any sections to better fit your project or add additional information as needed.

-This `README.md` file provides a clear overview of the project, its features, and how to use it, making it easier for others (or yourself in the future) to understand and utilize the code.